dodgymike/hackrf-wiki/HackRF-Beta-Program.md

 Jawbreaker is a development tool.
 It has not been tested for compliance with regulations governing transmission and reception of radio signals.
 You are responsible for operating Jawbreaker in a manner permitted by the laws of your country.

+## Handling your Jawbreaker

+Jawbreaker is distributed as a bare circuit board.
+It is fragile and may be damaged by electrostatic discharge (ESD) or by contact with conductive objects or surfaces during operation.
+Handle your Jawbreaker only by its edges.
+Do not operate Jawbreaker on a metal surface.
+Store your Jawbreaker in its anti-static bag when not in use.

+You may wish to protect your Jawbreaker with an enclosure.
+A [design](https://github.com/mossmann/hackrf/tree/master/hardware/jawbreaker/SoBv1_DP17298) for a laser-cut acrylic enclosure is available.

 ## Software

 The primary software library required to work with Jawbreaker is [libhackrf](https://github.com/mossmann/hackrf/tree/master/host/libhackrf).
 To use any software that supports HackRF, you must first install libhackrf.